gabriel-viviani/transaction-management/README.md

-# Transaction Management Backend - Level 3
+# Transaction Management Backend

+## This was a test executed to provide a transaction Management mechanism from a environment where data races occurs.

-Your task is to **build a backend app** that **fulfills the [Transaction Management API](https://infra.devskills.app/transaction-management/api/3.1.0)** and **make the provided API tests pass**.
+Your task is to **build a backend app** that **fulfills the Transaction Management API **make the provided API tests pass**.

 Please agree with your hiring team regarding the tech stack choice.

 ## Before you get started

-### Import boilerplate

-Follow [this link](https://docs.devskills.co/collections/85-the-interview-process/articles/342-importing-challenge-boilerplate) to get the boilerplate code for your tech stack to configure a minimal setup for running the E2E tests.

 <details>
 <summary>Alternatively, use the manual setup.</summary>